 Red flag findings suggest cancer.
 However, the characteristics of benign and malignant lesions, including presence or absence of risk factors, overlap considerably.
 For this reason and because failure to recognize cancer has serious consequences, most patients require testing to more conclusively exclude breast cancer.

 Initially, physicians try to differentiate solid from cystic masses because cysts are rarely cancerous.
 Typically, ultrasonography is done.
 Lesions that appear cystic are sometimes aspirated (eg, when they cause symptoms), and solid masses are evaluated with mammography followed by imaging-guided biopsy Diagnosis Breast cancer most often involves glandular breast cells in the ducts or lobules.
 Most patients present with an asymptomatic mass discovered during examination or screening mammography.
 Diagnosis... read more .
 Some physicians evaluate all masses with needle aspiration; if no fluid is obtained or if aspiration does not eliminate the mass, mammography followed by imaging-guided biopsy is done.

 Fluid aspirated from a cyst is sent for cytology only under the following circumstances:

-Patients are reexamined in 4 to 8 wk.
+Patients are reexamined in 4 to 8 weeks.
 If the cyst is no longer palpable, it is considered benign.
 If the cyst has recurred, it is reaspirated, and any fluid is sent for cytology regardless of appearance.
 A 3rd recurrence or persistence of the mass after initial aspiration (even if cytology was negative) requires biopsy.

 Treatment of a breast lump is directed at the cause.